Zamiell/isaac-achievement-randomizer/docs/about.md

 The mod provides several custom [console commands](https://bindingofisaacrebirth.fandom.com/wiki/Debug_Console):

 - `endRandomizer` - Ends the current randomizer playthrough.
+- `randomizerVersion` - Displays the current version of the mod.
 - `startRandomizer [mode] [seed]` - Starts a new randomizer playthrough using the specified seed.
 For example: `startRandomizer hardcore 12345`
 - `spoilerLog` - Writes out a spoiler log to the "log.txt" file.
 Note that the unlocks may not be accurate, since the mod swaps an unlock if it detects that you should not get it yet.